Feast of Saint Agatha: Divine Office of Saint Agatha

 These chants, preserved in manuscripts like the Antiphonale Missarum and Graduale Romanum (11th century), reflect Carolingian standardization, using just intonation for a pure, modal sound.

 Celebration

 Sant'Agata de' Goti, Rome

-The patronal feast is still celebrated annually in the church of Sant'Agata de' Goti in Rome under the presidence of its titular cardinal Raymond L. Burke.
+The patronal feast is still celebrated annually in the church of Sant'Agata de' Goti in Rome under the presidency of its titular cardinal Raymond L. Burke.

 Catania, Sicily

 In Catania, Agatha's hometown, the feast spans February 3–5, attracting over a million participants annually, rivaling Venice's Carnevale in scale.
 It was described in detail by Bayard Taylor after his trip to Sicily in the 1850s.
 Key rituals include: